houda2311/Flowery.NET/llms-static/DaisyPagination.md

 - Use `ButtonStyle="Outline"` on colored backgrounds to avoid heavy fills.
 - Include `"..."` items as non-numeric separators; they remain disabled by default.
 - Keep button sizes consistent across the pagination bar; let `Size` handle padding and corner radii.

+## See Also

+- [DaisyPaginationItem](DaisyPaginationItem.html) - The individual page button control used within pagination